 'Chaise Portrait' creates a self-portrait of the user.
 It is a chair that comes alive when in use and makes the user become noticed.
 When not in use it sits alone as a framed piece that arises questions about purpose.

-Group: James Boock, Philippa Shipley, Hannah Warren, Maxfield Holz, Kohen Judd and Brenna McGuinness.
+Team: James Boock, Philippa Shipley, Hannah Warren, Maxfield Holz, Kohen Judd and Brenna McGuinness.

 The chaise was made by 3D modeling in SolidWorks, then transferred to a STL file and made from wood using a CNC router.
 It is held up by brackets that penetrate the wall and hold the chaise up, so they are non-existant to the viewer.
-This gives the design a touch of mystery.